 Where do you buy supplies and props for your blog?

-I buy props from the Op Shop (i.e. Goodwill), Emerald & Ella, Donna Hay and Kitchenware Direct.
+I buy props from the Op Shop (i.e. Goodwill), Oz Backdrops & Props, Ruby Rabbit, Williams Sonoma, Emerald & Ella, Donna Hay and Kitchenware Direct.
 While I lived in the US, Bake It Pretty was my go-to shop.
 In regard to supplies, I am particular to certain brands.
 For vanilla extracts and pastes, I shop at Beanilla.
 For chocolate, I use Lindt.
-Other chocolate brands I’ve used are Green & Black’s and Whittaker’s, but I’d usually choose Lindt when faced with options.
-For cocoa powder, I use Valrhona.
-If I want a less intense chocolate, I’d choose Droste or Van Houten.
-And I always use free-range eggs.
+Other chocolate brands I’ve used are Green & Black’s, Whittaker’s and Nestle Plaistowe, but I’d usually choose Lindt when faced with options.
+For cocoa powder, I use Van Houten.

 Who are some of your favorite chefs and food personalities?

-I like Valli Little, Nigella Lawson, Gordon Ramsay, Masaharu Morimoto, Alton Brown and I love Matt Preston.
-And although they are not chefs, I also like Martha Stewart and Donna Hay.
+I like Valli Little, Nigella Lawson, Donna Hay, Gordon Ramsay, Masaharu Morimoto, Alton Brown and I love Matt Preston.

 Do you watch any food shows on TV?